mkazuyuki/Genetec-Security-Center/README.md

 ### Creating the cluster

-1. On the active node, open *WebUI* of EXPRESSCLUSTER by opening a web browser and access to <http://localhost:29003>
+1. On the active node, open EXPRESSCLUSTER *WebUI*.

+   Open a web browser and access to <http://localhost:29003>

 2. Start *Cluster generation wizard*.

    Configure one failover group and add the following resources to the group.

    - Mirror disk resource.
 Name it *md1*.
    - Service resource for *SQL Server (SQLEXPRESS)* service.
 Name it *service-MSSQL*.
    - Service resource for *Genetec Watchdog* service.
-Name it *service-GenetecWatchdog*
+Name it *service-GenetecWatchdog*.

      Configure it to depend on the service resource for *SQL Server* service.